As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Basic Maintenance and Fluid Checks

-Before going on a long trip, make sure your vehicle maintenance is in good standing.
+Before going on a long summer road trip, make sure your vehicle maintenance is in good standing.
 Do you have an oil change coming up soon?
 Go ahead and take care of that now.
 While you’re at it, check all the fluids in your vehicle.

 If you don’t have an oil change coming up, then simply check your oil and make sure it’s filled properly.
 Now move on to checking the other fluids while your hood is open.